google/pica/README.md

 # Pica

-Pica is a virtual UWB Controller implementation supporting UWB ranging sessions.
+Pica is a virtual UWB Controller implementing the FiRa UCI specification.
 It has been designed for testing UWB ranging capabilities.
 Pica supports the following features: